oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-00-Introduction.md

 # Lab 0: Introduction

 ### Objectives
-In this session, we will go through the end to end steps of creating a custom key-value extraction model with OCI Document Understanding.
+In this workshop, we will go through the end to end steps of creating a custom key-value extraction model with OCI Document Understanding.
 We will mainly:

 * Learn how to train an KeyValue detection model through the OCI console
 * Learn how to use REST API to communicate with our document service endpoints.